ostark/pls/README.md

 ## Tests

 Some pest unit tests cover the implemented behaviour.
-Clone it, run composer install and run the tests:
+Clone it, run composer install and run the tests and static analysis:

 ```
 composer install
 composer test
+composer phpstan
 ```

 # Bonus